Arnabds/equity-vs-commodity/README.md

 ---
 <h3 id="Pre-analysis">Pre-analysis</h3>

 We began by studying the time series of gold commodity prices.
 Using data imported from Yahoo Finance, we performed time series analyses.
 The available data included `Volume`, `High`, `Low`, `Open`, and `Close` prices, but we focused solely on `Close` prices for analysis.
 Our pre-analysis revealed that while ARIMA achieved theoretical stationarity, residual volatility persisted, even beyond GARCH's control.
-This underscores the need for additional predictive variables beyond historical prices to better understand market behavior."
+This underscores the need for additional predictive variables beyond historical prices to better understand market behavior.

 <h2 id="Data">Data</h2>